daiphuongngo/Auto-Tagging-Medical-Questions-with-Multi-Label-Deep-Learning-Clustering-Similarity-Search-Reranking/README.md

 1. **Meaningful clusters/topics** that align with real intents and reduce labeling burden.
 2. **High-quality nearest-neighbor retrieval** so that similar questions can be surfaced and re-answered consistently.
 3. **Maintaining explainability** for stakeholders without sacrificing the long-tail specificity essential to healthcare Q&A.
-4. **A maintainable pipeline** that can be retrained, and audited as data drifts.
+4. **A maintainable pipeline** that can be retrained and audited as data drifts.

 # Data Exploration